 Microsoft OneNote is one of the best note-taking apps out there.
 I mean, the app is packed with features, available across platforms, and is free to use.
 That said, despite bringing so many good qualities, the app is not for everyone.
-For example, the app is too complex for beginners and requires you to create a Microsoft account if you want to sync your notes across devices, which some users might not be comfortable with.
+For example, the app is too complex for beginners and requires you to create a Microsoft account if you want to sync your notes across devices.
 My biggest complaint with OneNote is that it just takes too much space on my devices and is too heavy on resources.
 I mean, a note-taking app should not tax my devices so much.
-So, for these reasons or some of your own, if you are looking for a OneNote alternative, you have come to the right place, as we are bringing you the top 10 best OneNote alternatives that you can use:
+So, for these reasons or some of your own, if you are looking for a OneNote alternative, you have come to the right place, as we are bringing you the top 12 best OneNote alternatives that you can use in 2020.

 Evernote is probably the most popular note-taking app and the best OneNote alternative out there.
 The app brings all the features that you can think of and is one of the most complete note-taking apps you can find.
 One of the best things about using Evernote is that it is an app which you can trust to be around for decades.
 That allows you to completely invest yourself in the app and structure it just the way you want to, as you know that you won’t have to redo it just a few years down the line.
 Coming to the features of the app, I love how it allows us to organize our notes into different notebooks.
 You can even create stacks of notebooks which is great if you have as many notes as I do.